wadmiraal/wadmiraal.net/jekyll-src/_drafts/some-security-tips-for-drupal-themers.markdown

 For instance, a newcomer to Drupal might want to display some information about a node.
 This information (say, a read count) is not directly available on the node object.
 However, instead of using the appropriate APIs to retrieve this info, the themer uses something like this:

+<pre><code class="language-php">
 db_query("SELECT * FROM {node_read} WHERE nid = " . arg(1));

+</code></pre>

 This will get the second part of a path and use it in this query.
 So, or `node/14`, `arg(1)` will return *14*.
 Where this gets ugly is when you have a block that can show nodes (like a View showing a random node, or the latest article, etc).
-If a hacker were to visit a page like `node/0; DROP TABLE nodes; --`, guess what would happen ?
+If a hacker were to visit a page like `node/1ter; DROP TABLE nodes; --`, guess what would happen ?
 Yes, the hacker would get a 404 page, sure.
 But, because of that block listing nodes, you now have created an SQL vulnerability.

 ### Solution